Hello and welcome to my Slash Brainstorm review.

 Compared to other Men’s All Mountain Boards

-Out of all the Men’s All-Mountain snowboards that I rated:
+Out of the 35 Men’s All-Mountain snowboards that I rated:

 Overview of the Brainstorm’s Specs

 Check out the tables for the Brainstorm’s specs and available sizes in the charts below.